EDUCATION (13.0101)

 Graduation Requirements (A Minimum of 60 Credits)

 This program is designed for students planning to pursue a four-year bachelor’s degree in education.
-A component of forty-two credit-hour in general education requirements is required.
+A component of forty-eight credit-hours in general education coursework is required.
 The program provides a general background in the field of education and expands the student’s theoretical knowledge using practical, hands-on teaching experiences.
-Florida National University awards an Associate of Arts degree upon graduation.
+FNU awards an Associate of Arts degree upon graduation.

 Request more info about EDUCATIONThis FNU, online quiz takes 3-minutes to complete and you'll get a personalized report.
 Identify your strengths, goals and social style plus the education path you're best suited for.
 Get Your Career Education Readiness score now.
 (Opens is a new window)